-You and the plaintiff will talk with the court about settlement options, like paying the money owed over time, changing loan terms, selling at a short sale or agreeing to a deed in lieu of foreclosure.
+You and the plaintiff will talk with the court about settlement options, like paying the money owed overtime, changing loan terms, selling at a short sale, or agreeing to a deed in lieu of foreclosure.
 See Avoiding Foreclosure (Loss Mitigation).
-Plaintiff must bring copies of the mortgage and note, loan modification forms, a description of other loss mitigation options (alternatives to foreclosure), a copy of the Pooling and Service Agreement if there are investor restrictions, a list of missing documents, and any denial letters, to the conference.
+The plaintiff must bring copies of the mortgage and note, loan modification forms, a description of other loss mitigation options (alternatives to foreclosure), a copy of the Pooling and Service Agreement if there are investor restrictions, a list of missing documents, and any denial letters, to the conference.

 If you and the plaintiff work out a settlement, it will be put in writing and signed by everyone and the case will be over.
 Read more about Settlements.
 If you don’t settle the case, you may get a new date to come back to court to continue the settlement conference.
 This may happen a few times.

-If you filed an Answer and you and the plaintiff do not work out a settlement, the case is not over.
+If you filed an Answer and you and the plaintiff did not work out a settlement, the case is not over.
 You and the other side start Discovery.
-You and the plaintiff may work out a time line to exchange information.
+You and the plaintiff may work out a timeline to exchange information.
 If you don’t file an Answer within 30 days of the first settlement conference and you can’t settle the case, the plaintiff can get a default judgment against you and you can lose your home.